deepak7642/deepak7642/README.md

   (Jul 2023)
   - *Joined the "Mercor Chatbot Challenge," using Open-Source GPT Models to create innovative chatbots.
 Explored creative user engagement and demonstrated the transformative potential of chatbots in interactions.*

-- **Exceptional Performance, Rework AI**
-  (Mar 2023)
-  - *Earned an outstanding performance certificate for the month of March during the internship at Rework AI, showcasing exceptional dedication and skills.*

 - **Gender Equality Pledge, The Sparks Foundation** (Feb 2021)